department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-plan.md

 ### Questions we hope to be able to answer through this research

+#### What expectations do Veterans have about managing notifications?

+- Where?
+- How?
+- When?
+- Unsubscribe, enable/disable

-- What kind of notifications do people expect to be able to receive from the VA?
+#### What kind of notifications do people expect to be able to receive from the VA?
-- Where do people expect to be able to manage notifications?
-- What notifications are people currently receiving from the VA?

 - What notifications are they not getting that they wish they did?
-- Does our "edit per group" pattern introduce any usability hurdles?
-- Do people understand that `checked` = notifications on and `unchecked` = notifications off?
-- Do people understand the groupings?
-- Are the checkbox labels sufficiently explicit?
-- What expectations do people have around "unsubscribe from all" or "enable/disable" functionality?
-- Will people be confused about why some notifications have 2 channels and others have 1?

 - What words do people use to talk about or search for notification content?

-- What kind of static content support makes sense for this section of profile?

-- Is the preview text (On: emails, text) meaningful and helpful?
+#### Are we providing sufficient contextual information?

+- Do the groups make sense?
+- Do people know what the notifications actually are?
+- Do they understand their current settings?

+#### Does our solution enable Veterans to manage their notifications without encountering UX hurdles?

+#### Do people expect to be able to update their contact info right here on the page?

+#### If someone is missing a phone or email from their profile, do they understand how to make updates so they can get notifications to that channel?

 - If someone has partial contact info on file:
   - do they understand email/text is also available when they don't have a checkbox to click?
   - do they know how to add that information?
+Does our updated treatment (new copy + button) of this hinder their UX in any way?
   - do they know how to get back to notification settings once they add info?

+#### Do we need more content?

+- How do people expect to be able to discover notifications they're not currently opted in to?
+- What kind of static content support makes sense for this section of profile?

+#### Questions about the API....

+- There will be more questions here once we see it in action

-### Our hypothesis for this research
+### Our hypothesis for this research study

+- Veterans will be able to intuitively navigate our design and

 ## Method

 1. What method of research are you planning?

-   - **Sample Methodologies**: Directed interviews; ethnographic interviews; observation; card sorts; tree tests; guerilla usability testing; usability testing with low- or high-fidelity prototypes; user acceptance testing.
-   - **Also mention:** in-person moderated, remote moderated, remote unmoderated
+   This will be a remote moderated usability test with high-fidelity prototypes.

 2. Why this method?
 How does this methodology help you answer your research questions?

+   Starting people on the screen with partial contact information will help us evaluate our overall design, plus:

+   - if our solution for partial contact info works for people **(WHAT PERCENTAGE OF PROFILES ARE MISSING THIS INFORMATION?)**
+   - If people expect to be able to edit/update contact information right on the page
+   - If people can get back to notification settings after they've updated their profile

 3. Where are you planning to do your research? *If in person, mention the location, point of contact, arrangements, etc. If online, mention which tool you'll be using (GTM, Join.me, etc.)*

 4. What will you be testing? *(Design mocks, card sort, prototype, page, content, etc.)*

 5. If remote: What tool do you plan to use (Zoom, GoToMeeting, Webex)

 ## Participants and Recruitment